ripper7375/trading-alerts-saas-v7/docs/policies/07-dlocal-integration-rules.md

   if (user.hasUsedThreeDayPlan) {
     return {
       allowed: false,
+      reason:
-      reason: '3-day plan is a one-time introductory offer.
-Please select monthly plan.'
+        '3-day plan is a one-time introductory offer.
+Please select monthly plan.', };
-    };
   }

   // Check 2: Currently has active subscription (any type - 3-day OR monthly)
+  if (
-  if (user.subscription &&
+    user.subscription &&
     user.subscription.expiresAt &&
-      user.subscription.expiresAt > new Date()) {
+    user.subscription.expiresAt > new Date()
+  ) {
     return {
       allowed: false,
+      reason:
-      reason: 'You already have an active PRO subscription.
+        'You already have an active PRO subscription.
 The 3-day plan cannot be purchased while you have active PRO access.
-Use monthly plan to extend your subscription.'
+Use monthly plan to extend your subscription.', };
-    };
   }